 As Stephen Ross observes, the en dehors garde “also suggests the unexpected, that which comes from ‘dehors’ [outside], what can be guarded, and re-garded.4

 A New Feminist Method

-- by using social media to orchestrate a digital flashmob in the summer of 2018.
-Multiple authors and creators turned out to contribute short position statements, in the form of digital post(card)s.
+- by using social media to orchestrate a digital flash mob.
+In Summer 2018, dozens of writers and artists turned out to contribute short position statements in the form of digital post(card)s.
 Our born digital, multi-authored, multimedia theory of the en dehors garde comprises a wide range of perspectives, poses, and strategies.

 Digital tools and platforms aren’t inherently liberating, feminist, or avant-garde, but they can be deployed in service of feminist designs.
-In conducting this experiment, we want to see whether digital tools and platforms can help us transform the way we generate theory, produce knowledge, and distribute cultural power.
+In conducting our own en dehors garde experiment, we wanted to see whether digital tools and platforms could help us transform the way we generate theory, produce knowledge, and distribute cultural power.

-- The term en dehors garde was suggested by Nancy Selleck, Associate Professor of English, University of Massachusetts, Lowell, a feminist scholar of early modern literature and culture, as well as a dramaturg and theatre director and at Harvard, Boston Directors’ Lab, and UMass Lowell.
+- The term en dehors garde was suggested by Nancy Selleck, Associate Professor of English, University of Massachusetts, Lowell, a feminist scholar of early modern literature and culture, as well as a dramaturg and theatre director at Harvard, Boston Directors’ Lab, and UMass Lowell.
 It seems appropriate that this idea was generated in conversation with a scholar who began her career outside academia as a professional ballet dancer.
 We are grateful to her for suggesting the term and elucidating its significance in ballet.

 - Susan Rosenbaum, “The ‘do it yourself’ Avant-Garde: American Women Poets and Experiment,” A History of Twentieth-Century Women’s Poetry, p.
 325, Edited by Linda A. Kinnhan, Cambridge University Press, 2016.
 323-338.